This post may contain affiliate links, please see the privacy policy for details.

 - 1 egg

-- 8 Oz. angel hair pasta, gluten free
+- 8 Ounces angel hair pasta, gluten free

-- 1/2 Cup all purpose flour, gluten free
+- ½ Cup flour, gluten free or all purpose

 Instructions

-- Preheat your oven to 400 degrees F, prepare sheet pan with parchment paper.
+- Preheat your oven to 400°F, line a sheet pan with parchment paper.

-- Place chicken in between 2 sheets of plastic wrap, using a rolling pin or meat tenderizer, pound chicken down to ½ inch thick.
+- Place chicken in between 2 sheets of plastic wrap, using a meat tenderizer or rolling pin, pound chicken down to ½ inch thick.
 Salt and pepper each side.
-If the chicken is too large, cut in half first.
+If the chicken is too large, cut it in half first.

 - On a plate, combine salt, pepper, flour.
 Dip chicken breasts into flour on both sides.
-On a separate plate, stage breadcrumbs.
+On a separate plate, add breadcrumbs.

 - Whisk egg and water together, dip chicken into egg and then dip each side in breadcrumbs.

-- While the chicken cooks, heat 1 tablespoon butter in the saute pan over medium heat.
+- While the chicken cooks, heat 1 tablespoon butter in the same pan over medium heat.
 Add minced garlic and cook until fragrant.
 Then add the chicken broth, and the lemon juice.

 - Add cooked pasta to sauté pan and mix with the remaining sauce.
 Add parmesan cheese, chopped parsley and mix thoroughly.
 Season if needed.